-Host preparation is the process in which the NSX Manager 1) installs NSX kernel modules on ESXi hosts that are members of vCenter clusters and 2) builds the NSX control-plane and management-plane fabric.
-NSX kernel modules packaged in VIB files run within the hypervisor kernel and provide services such as distributed routing, distributed firewall, and VXLAN bridging capabilities.
+Host preparation is the process in which the NSX Manager 1) installs kernel modules on ESXi hosts that are members of vCenter clusters and 2) builds the control-plane and management-plane fabric.
+NSX for vSphere kernel modules packaged in VIB files run within the hypervisor kernel and provide services such as distributed routing, distributed firewall, and VXLAN bridging capabilities.

 To prepare your environment for network virtualization, you must install network infrastructure components on a per-cluster level for each vCenter server where needed.
 This deploys the required software on all hosts in the cluster.
 When a new host is added to this cluster, the required software is automatically installed on the newly added host.